 Peter G. Smith, Ph.D.

 John H. Wineinger, M.D.
-Professor, Senior Associate Dean for Research
+Professor, Senior Associate Vice Chancellor for Research

 Co-Director, Kansas Intellectual and Developmental Disabilities Reasearch Center